OneKeyHQ/firmware/docs/misc/hello_world_feature_TT.md

     )
 ```

-Code above is sending `HelloWorldRequest` into Trezor and is expecting to get `HelloWorldResponse` back (from which it extracts the `text` string as a response).
+Code above is sending `HelloWorldRequest` into Onekey and is expecting to get `HelloWorldResponse` back (from which it extracts the `text` string as a response).

 This function is then called from the `CLI` function, which we will define in `python/src/trezorlib/cli/hello_world.py`.